Do you know whether the item you want to buy is a good deal? You can find out by comparison shopping with Google Shopping, formerly called Froogle.

 So how do you know if you’re getting a great price?
 Well, you’ll only know if you do your research.

-Retailers often have coupons that may make the price even cheaper than the lowest-priced item found using this tool.
+Retailers often have coupons that may make the price even cheaper than the lowest-priced item you find on Google Shopping.

-You may also find extra discounts by using a Google Chrome extension like Honey that applies coupons it finds to your shopping cart.
+You may also find extra discounts by using a Google Chrome extension like Honey, which applies coupons to your shopping cart.
 You can also use website-specific trackers like the Amazon price tracker CamelCamelCamel.

 Google Shopping also offers a built-in price tracking tool that will send you alerts when the price drops on select items.
 Once you’ve found an item you’re interested in purchasing, simply toggle the price tracker tool to “on” when available to receive price updates.

-These and other browser extensions are a great way to keep track of items you’re interested in buying or may purchase multiple times.
+These and other browser extensions are a great way to keep track of items you’re interested in buying or plan to purchase multiple times.

 Even though Google Shopping won’t always show you the whole picture, it’s a great tool for price comparisons.
 Of course, you can also find the best deals by visiting ClarkDeals.com and signing up for our deal alerts.